Why Solo Devs Love Godot: The Perfect Engine for One-Person Teams

 The Community Gets It

 Godot's community is largely made up of indie and solo developers.
-This means:
+This means the ecosystem is built around small-team realities, not enterprise workflows:

-• Asset packs are often free or cheap
+• Asset packs on the Godot Asset Library are often free or very cheap

 When Godot Might Not Be Right